Northwest Region

 Lockbox Coordination oversees and initiates curative actions to ensure lockbox transactions and the trust income are processed accurately, timely, and efficiently for Indian beneficiaries within the Northwest Region.

-Division of Self Determination Services
+Self Determination Services

-Division of Transportation
+Transportation

-The Division of Transportation (DOT) supports of the Bureau’s mission to provide an adequate network of roads serving Indian communities.
+The Branch of Transportation (DOT) supports of the Bureau’s mission to provide an adequate network of roads serving Indian communities.
 DOT accomplishes this by (a) administering Federal Highway Administration (FHWA) contract authority to construct roads and bridges, (b) maintaining a road and bridge inventory of Indian Reservation Roads (IRR), (c) creating a Region-wide Transportation Improvement Plan (TIP) and (d) planning and design of road projects.

-Division of Tribal Government Services
+Tribal Government Services and FOIA

-Division of Human Services
+Human Services